A Cooking with Wine Blog original cocktail made with Empress 1908 Ginjump to recipe

 Our twist on the Bridesmaid cocktail: Promotion to Maid of Honor

-Our twist on the Bridesmaid cocktail uses our preferred ratios, ginger bitters and pink peppercorn infused simple syrup.
+The Empress Maid of Honor is our twist on the Bridesmaid cocktail and it uses our preferred ratios, ginger bitters and pink peppercorn infused simple syrup.
 And, of course, the most important part for taste and presentation – Empress 1908 gin.
 And this bridesmaid got a promotion to Maid of Honor and will never go forgotten ever again!

 This 5-ingredient cocktail is pretty basic, but we were determined to find a great combination of flavors that would work perfectly with Empress 1908.
 It’s a light and refreshing drink that compliments a great botanical gin and lets it shine through.
 So, through experimentation, and focusing on the gin, I think we took this to a beautiful and distinct level – the Bridesmaid is now the Empress Maid of Honor!

 What is in The Empress Maid of Honor?